lpaschka37/Team_Generator/README.md

 ## Usage Instructions

-Open an integrated terminal or bash command prompt and run the following command from the /develop directory:
+Open the integrated terminal or bash command prompt and run the following command from the directory:

     node app.js

-Then answer each question to build your team.
-After adding a Manager, select Engineer or Intern to add a new member with that role.
+Answer the questions to build up your team.
+After adding a Manager, select either Engineer or Intern to add a new member with that role.
 When you're finished, select 'Render'.

 Your generated team.html file can then be found in the /output folder.